-NeoFinder Mac 6.9.3 runs really nice and smooth in macOS Sierra, and will be released on Monday, September 26, 2016!
+NeoFinder Mac 6.9.3 runs really nice and smooth in macOS Sierra, and was successfully released on Monday, September 26, 2016!

 NeoFinder is able to catalog text excerpts from RTF and Microsoft Word documents, among others. macOS Sierra adds a very interesting new twist to that.